Got a question about the study that we haven’t answered below? Please get in touch.

 Are the devices going to look ugly?

 No, we have deliberately chosen devices that balance scientific rigor with aesthetics.
 We want our participants to feel comfortable having them in their homes.
 See photos in the Project Information Sheet.
+We will consult you about where they are installed, aiming to find locations that are discrete yet effective.

 Are the devices going to interfere with how I use my air conditioning?